lrodero/cats-effect-tutorial/tutorial.md

 will use `cats-effect`'s `Fiber`, which can be seen as light threads.
 For each new client a `Fiber` instance will be spawned to serve that client.

-A design guide we will stick to: whoever method creates a resource is the sole responsible of dispatching it!
+We will stick to a simple design principle _whoever method creates a resource is the sole responsible of dispatching it!_.
+It's worth to remark this from the beginning to better understand the code listings shown in this tutorial.

 Let's build our server step-by-step.
 First we will code a method that implements the echo protocol.
 It will take as input the socket (`java.net.Socket` instance)